Constrained deformations of positive scalar curvature metrics: Ancillary results and tools

 and thus it suffices to check that if $\tilde{f}(\tilde{M}^*)\subset \tilde{M}^*$ then the right-hand side is not empty.
 But this is simple.
 First, one just needs to observe that $\tilde{M}^*\cap M$ is connected (roughly speaking: intersecting $\tilde{M}^*$ with $M$ corresponds to removing at most two disjoint open balls from a connected manifold).
 Second, one can pick any point $p\in \text{Int}(\tilde{M}^*\cap M)\setminus Fix(f)$ and join it to $\tilde{f}(p)$ by a curve $\sigma$ that is entirely contained in the interior of $\tilde{M}^*\cap M\subset M$.
 By Lemma \ref{lem:mix1} and Lemma \ref{lem:mix2} that same curve $\sigma$, regarded as a subset of $M$, must intersect $Fix(f)$. \end{proof}

-\begin{rmk} It follows by the way the surgery procedure is defined that if $Fix(f)$ is diffeomorphic to $S^2$, then either $Fix(\tilde{f})=\emptyset$ or the same conclusion holds true for \emph{each connected component} of $Fix(\tilde{f})$: the set of fixed points loses one connected component in case (2), and is modified only in case (1) above: what one does, in that case, is to remove an annulus from such $S^2$ for every (surgical) neck in the ambient manifold and to glue disks to each of the resulting circles. \end{rmk}
+\begin{rmk} It follows by the way the surgery procedure is defined that if $Fix(f)$ is diffeomorphic to $S^2$, then either $Fix(\tilde{f})=\emptyset$ or the same conclusion holds true for \emph{each connected component} of $Fix(\tilde{f})$: the set of fixed points loses one connected component in case (2), and is modified in case (1) but not in case (3). \end{rmk}